 By the way, doctor: Should I be worried about a kidney cyst?

 Q. Recently, I had a pelvic ultrasound to evaluate uterine fibroids.
-During the procedure, the radiologist found a cyst in one of my kidneys.
+During the procedure, the radiologist found a kidney cyst. .
 Should I be concerned about kidney cancer?

 A. Kidney (or renal) cysts are small, fluid-filled sacs in the kidneys; they're usually harmless and rarely cause symptoms.
 Kidney cysts are quite common, and many people have them without knowing it.
 The likelihood of having one or more cysts increases with age — from 5% of people in their 30s to more than 36% of those in their 70s.
 In most cases, cysts are discovered incidentally during an ultrasound, CT scan, or MRI scan for some other health reason.